The True Cost of Owning a Dog in the UK: 2026 Breakdown

 The Total Annual Cost

-Adding everything together, the typical annual cost of owning a medium-sized dog in the UK in 2026 breaks down roughly as follows: food 600 to 1,200 pounds, insurance 300 to 960 pounds, routine vet care 200 to 400 pounds, grooming 50 to 500 pounds, accessories and toys 100 to 250 pounds, flea and worm treatments 120 to 300 pounds, and miscellaneous expenses 100 to 300 pounds.
-This gives a total annual cost of approximately 1,470 to 3,910 pounds, or 123 to 326 pounds per month.
+Right, let's add it all up.
+For a medium-sized dog in 2026: food 600 to 1,200 pounds, insurance 300 to 960 pounds, routine vet care 200 to 400 pounds, grooming 50 to 500 pounds, accessories 100 to 250 pounds, flea and worm treatments 120 to 300 pounds, and odds and ends 100 to 300 pounds.
+Total: roughly 1,470 to 3,910 pounds a year.
+That's 123 to 326 pounds every month.

 Related Articles